 F-16 recognizes the principles of trust, respect, transparency, accountability, and equal opportunities in Badminton sport to guide our decisions, policies and practices.

-Henry Wong was the President of the Board of Badminton BC (2017-2022) and Westlu Badminton (2008-2018).
-Henry is an active badminton player, NCCP certified coach and Badminton BC accredited umpire.
-Henry is a professional engineer in the aerospace discipline and a sessional lecturer of the University of British Columbia.
-He is also a choir conductor, a string quartet violinist / violist, a freelance background vocalist, music composer, editor, and producer.
+Henry Wong served as President of the Board for Badminton BC from 2017 to 2022 and for Westlu Badminton from 2008 to 2018.
+He is an active participant in badminton, holding certifications as an NCCP coach and a Badminton BC accredited umpire.
+Academically, Henry is a professional engineer with expertise in the aerospace field and a sessional lecturer at the University of British Columbia.
+His diverse interests also include conducting choirs, performing as a violinist/violist in a string quartet, providing freelance background vocals, and working as a music composer, editor, and producer.

 (The name of F-16 is alluded to 16 feathers contained in a standard badminton shuttlecock)